-Inside sales reps often sell remotely, typically from an office.
-And outside sales reps travel, brokering face-to-face deals.
-While outside sales reps likely have an employer with physical office space, these salespeople are meeting with prospects at trade shows, conferences, or speaking at industry events.
+Inside sales reps typically sell right from their office or home desk.
+Outside sales reps, on the other hand, travel and broker face-to-face deals.
+While outside sales reps likely have an employer with physical office space, these salespeople are meeting with prospects at trade shows, conferences, and industry events.

-Out of the 5.7 million professional salespeople in the U.S., approximately 45.5% are inside sales professionals.
-Outside sales represents 52.8%.
+According to 2019 data, out of the 5.7 million professional salespeople in the U.S., approximately 45.5% are inside sales professionals.
+Outside sales reps represent 52.8%.